ErnieAtLYD/sisu/README.md

 Exploratory monogoose data modelling of a hypothetical student managment system.
 Connects to cloud SAAS database via MongoDB Atlas.
 Uses ES6 JavaScript on the NodeJS side via Babel.
 Uses jest for testing, even though [mongoose isn't crazy about that](https://mongoosejs.com/docs/jest.html) in general.

+Controllers
+Every controller should be able to:

+- take in a request and a response
+- return a 200 with a response payload / dto
+- return a 200/201 without a response payload / dto
+- return a 400 error
+- return a 500 error

 ### Installation

 Fill in your MongoDB connection inside the `.env` file.
 Inside `.env.sample` is the general format I used to connect to MongoDB Atlas.